-The Standard Proctor compaction test results were used as a reference in preparing specimens in this research.
+The Standard Proctor compaction test results were used as a reference when preparing specimens for this research.
 Specimens were prepared at maximum density and optimum water content conditions, and they were prepared using soil material passing sieve #4 and added a certain amount of water to achieve the planned water content.
-This research used an oedometer testing apparatus to observe expansive soil's behavior and mechanical properties, referring to ASTM D 4546 (Method C).
+This research used an oedometer testing apparatus to observe expansive soil's behavior and mechanical properties, referring to ASTM D4546 (2004) (Method C).
 The soil sampling ring with a diameter of 6 cm and a height of 2 cm was filled with a certain amount of previously prepared soil material and then compacted until reaching the planned density.
 The ring containing the compacted material was then placed between two pore stones and inserted into the consolidation cell, as shown in Figure 2(a).
 The five specimens were given a load of 31.4 kPa during the wetting-drying cycle.

-The swelling and shrinkage potential was calculated from changes in height that occurred for 24 hours.
-Testing began with a wet cycle, where the specimen in the consolidation cell was soaked in water so that expansion could occur.
-After swelling no longer occurred, the specimen changed to a dry cycle.
-During the dry cycle, the water in the consolidation cells was removed, then the temperature was increased to model the dry season where the material originated.
+The swelling and shrinkage potential was determined by measuring changes in height over a 24hour period.
+The testing procedure commenced with a wet cycle, during which the specimen in the consolidation cell was soaked in water to allow for expansion.
+Once swelling ceased, the specimen transitioned to a dry cycle.
+During the dry cycle, the water in the consolidation cells was removed, and then the temperature was increased to model the dry season where the material originated.
 The testing equipment used in this study can be seen in Figure 2(b).
-In the wet cycle, the temperature during testing was laboratory room temperature $27 \pm 2^{\circ}$ C. During the dry cycle, the temperature was increased to $34 \pm 2^{\circ}$ C to model the wetting-drying cycle using a heating lamp directed at the top of the specimen in the consolidation cell.
+In the wet cycle, the temperature during testing was laboratory room temperature $27 \pm 2^{\circ}$ C. During the dry cycle, the temperature was increased to $34 \pm 2$ °C to model the wetting-drying cycle using a heating lamp directed at the top of the specimen in the consolidation cell.
 Monitoring was carried out every two days using a digital thermometer to ensure constant temperature during testing.
-Equilibrium in the wet cycle could be achieved within ± 4 days.
+Equilibrium in the wet cycle could be achieved within $\pm 4$ days.
 Meanwhile, the dry cycle required a much longer time, namely 40-45 days, to reach equilibrium.
 Observations were made on five specimens with the same initial conditions but with different numbers of wetting-drying cycles, as given in Table 2.